bgeesaman/lonimbus.com/_posts/2017-08-02-coreos-matchbox.md

 ![3d architecture](/assets/images/arch1.png){:class="img-responsive"}

 ## Detailed PXE/Netboot to CoreOS Installation Flow
 The following describes the complete baremetal provisioning process from DHCP request to CoreOS installation.
-Configuring the provisioning system to support this workflow is described in the following section.
+Configuring the provisioning system to support this workflow is described in the subsequent section.

 1. Using IPMI or a keyboard during booting, tell the system to "boot from network".
 This will cause the NIC to perform a DHCP request and look for TFTP related settings to boot from.
 In my case, it was ```F12``` for my server and holding ```n``` during the boot chime for the Mac.
 2. The DHCP server responds with an IP and subnet along with information pointing to the TFTP server and a filename of what to download/run from that TFTP server.